sliverc/rbtree/README.rst

 Bound: cx##_iter_next

 Initialize iterator.
 It will point to the first element.
-The element fill be NULL, if the iteration is at the end.
+The element will be NULL, if the iteration is at the end.

 elem